choupit0/HTB-Dyplesher/README.md

 https://github.com/mxrch/webwrap

-With your web shell you will be able to simulate a terminal:
+With your Web shell you will be able to simulate a terminal:

 ```
 root@HTB:~/HTB/Dyplesher/webwrap# ./webwrap http://subdomain.dyplesher.htb/batman.php?cmd=WRAP